-Timer-T1 and Timer-T2 are values in milliseconds, and used in the Gate Transition Diagram described in Section 5.1.4.
-If multiple Gate-Spec objects appear in a single COPS message, the values of T1 and T2 MUST be identical in all Gate-Spec occurrences.
+Timer T1 is given in seconds, and used in the Gate Transition Diagram described in Section 5.1.4.
+If multiple Gate-Spec objects appear in a single COPS message, the value of T1 MUST be identical in all Gate-Spec occurrences.